For most cars GOFAR is 99+% accurate with reported fuel consumption figures.

 In settings you can find the feature called 'Fuel Trim' that allows for you to adjust to this.

 You can find this in Settings -> Vehicle -> Edit Car -> Fuel Trim

 Let’s say for example that GOFAR is reading 5% higher than the actual fuel usage.
 You can set the fuel trim to -5% to compensate for this.

-If you would like to be very accurate with this, you can do a mileage check by doing a tank refill and recording the km and working out the actual mileage.
+You can adjust based on the reading that your car is giving you or, if you would like to be very accurate with this, you can do a mileage check by doing a tank refill and recording the km and working out the actual mileage.
 Then compare that number with the GOFAR data over the same period and calculate the real the offset.
 Then just enter the adjustment into fuel trim feature.
 For best results be sure to do the test under your normal weekly driving conditions.